 Flight attendant uniforms

 Across industries, the most talked about factors to consider when selecting an employee uniform are comfort, durability, fabric care instructions, and style.
 Within aviation, flammability is also important.
-Until 2011, the primary uniform-related health issue reported to AFA-CWA was the need for airlines to offer a non-wool uniform option to the small number of flight attendants who have a wool allergy.
-Starting in early 2011, though, hundreds of AFA-CWA members at Alaska Airlines have reported symptoms caused by exposure to chemical contaminants in employee uniform fabrics manufactured by TwinHill (a subsidiary of Men’s Wearhouse).
+For flight attendants, until 2011, the primary uniform-related health issue reported to AFA-CWA was the need for airlines to offer a non-wool uniform option to the small number of crews who have a wool allergy.
+Starting in early 2011, though, hundreds of AFA-CWA members at Alaska Airlines reported symptoms caused by exposure to chemical contaminants in employee uniform fabrics manufactured by TwinHill (a subsidiary of Men’s Wearhouse).
 From 2016-2020, AFA received a similar pattern of reports from our members at PSA, Piedmont, and Envoy Air.
 And in 2018, we started to receive uniform reaction reports from Delta Airlines flight attendants.
-These reports have led us to research both the literature regarding chemical contaminants in fabrics sold in the US, and the chemical additives in those particular uniform fabrics.
+A short summary of these outbreaks is provided here.
+These reports have led AFA-CWA to research the literature regarding chemical contaminants in fabrics sold in the US, the chemical additives in these uniform fabrics, and recommendations for uniform garment selection to prevent these types of outbreaks in the first place.

 This webpage is intended to provide basic information to our flight attendant members who are experiencing uniform-related symptoms and are seeking information to bring to their doctors.
 Some of the information is airline-specific, but the lessons learned from our research into fabric contaminants and reported symptoms apply system-wide.
 Thus, beyond trying to serve the needs of individual members with relevant information, we provide recommendations for union representatives and airline management to facilitate the selection of safe fabrics and establish a means for crewmembers to report any problems, especially during the early months of a new uniform “roll out.”
 The goal is to prevent, or at least quickly identify and remedy, uniform-related ill health.
 Comfort, durability, fabric care, and style all matter, but health and safety must be number one.